Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets

 We posit an internal feedback between the dayside cloud cover and the intensity of the Matsuno-Gill response.
 A decrease in cloud cover allows more shortwave radiation to reach the surface, leading to atmospheric heating and subsequent ascending motion of the air mass.
 The 1-0 Rossby wave responds to the increase in forcing, boosting its power spectral density relative to the other constituent Rossby waves in the wind field.
+At the same time, the zonal wind speed increases, shifting the 1-0 wave structure further eastwards.
 To support this interpretation, we show in Figure \ref{fig:resonance} g) and h) both the PSD of the 1-0 wave and the summed PSD of a number of other large-scale waves, namely the 1-1, 2-1, 2-2, and 3-2 waves.
 At the troughs of the cycle, the PSD of the 1-0 wave is roughly equal to that of the other waves combined, and occasionally even drops below it.
 At the peaks, however, the PSD of the 1-0 wave increases substantially more than that of the sum of the remaining waves, indicating that this wave disproportionately receives energy during the cycle, as would be expected from its direct relationship to the Matsuno-Gill periodic forcing pattern.